Tree hive with properties of the hollow tree

 The geometry of the tree hive is based on that of hollow trees.
 Width x length of the chamber of the bees are 16 x 19cm, the height of the interior 105cm.
 The ratio of height to diameter is 6 and the bees have a volume of 32l for honeycomb construction.
 A recent study involving T. Seeley (see downloads) shows a positive influence of small hive volumes on the development of Varroa.

-For my current hives, I decided on a construction made of solid wooden planks (4.5 cm) and for additional insulation of the upper half of the beehives made of PUR insulation boards.
-I will provide future constructions with natural insulation materials.
+I decided for a construction of massive wooden planks (4,5cm) and an additional insulation of the upper half of the hive made of PUR insulation boards.